BelT26/RDFC/README.md

 The footer contains social media links to Facebook, Twitter and Instagram.
 The club manager has not yet set up accounts with these sites so the links currently take the user to the home page.
 These links will be updated once the club's accounts have been created.

 ## Home Page
 The home page is split into three sections, accessible by a dropdown menu, a general introduction to the club, a social section and a contact section including a Google map showing where the team play.
+The links to each of the sections were created using template tags.

 ## Map
 I used the Bootstrap Resume walkthrough project as a guide to creating the JavaScript code to link to the Google Maps API.
 At the moment only one location is marked as the club both play and socialise at the South Park grounds.
 I decided to still use marker clusters as the club manager mentioned to me that he may like to add other venues to the map in the future